Viscous Limited Slip

 The ideal purpose of a limited slip is to allow one wheel to turn slightly faster than the other to allow the car to steer but to not allow difference in RPM to exceed what is required for the car to steer.
 One design, called a “locker”, allows one wheel to spin faster than the other up to a certain difference in rpm when a device locks the two together.
 This may be acceptable in a full race application but it is a bit abrupt for street.
 Another type uses friction between clutch discs to resist difference in rpm.
 Tension on the discs can be internally adjusted but does not increase as the difference in rpm increases.
 Generally a setting that provides enough friction to be effective under full power will cause difficulty in steering.
 A “gear type” limited slip allows a difference in rpm when no torque is applied but will lock when torque is applied.
 This is good when accelerating in a straight line but will cause difficulty in steering during acceleration.

 In my opinion, the “viscous limited slip” comes the closest to achieving the ideal purpose of a limited slip.
 It has a viscous coupling connecting the two axles together.
 This is a sealed unit with a series of discs encased in a viscous fluid.
 Alternate discs are connected to each axle.
 When both wheels are turning the same speed the entire viscous coupling rotates together and no action is taking place.
 One wheel can turn slightly faster than the other with moderate restriction allowing the car to steer.
 However if one wheel loses traction and the difference in speed starts to increase the restriction to rpm difference increases along with it.
-As the action in the viscous coupling increases, the fluid heats up and becomes more viscous causing even more restriction.
 This type of limited slip accomplishes both goals of allowing free steering and effectively applying power to the wheel with the traction.